realadvisor/dev-server-setup/README.md

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.

+Download and install the consolas font, then in the **Text** > Font > Change Font chose Consolas with size 16.

 ## Homebrew

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is [Homebrew](http://brew.sh/).